Overview & Career Outlook

 In today's increasingly diverse, global, interconnected business world, diversity and inclusion is no longer just the right thing to do, it is a core leadership competency and central to the success of business.
 This course provides a foundation for human resource professionals to best handle current issues of diversity, inclusion and countering bias.
 It provides a basic understanding of the tools and best practices that will foster a culture that respects individuality, encourages belonging, and focuses on the strengths of differences.

 Candidates must demonstrate knowledge of microeconomics and statistics through prior coursework or by successfully completing self-paced tutorials in introductory statistics and microeconomics.
-For more information about the self-paced tutorials or prerequisites for the MBA program please contact the Office of Graduate Enrollment at firstname.lastname@example.org or call/text @617-243-2400.
+For more information about these requirements, please contact us at firstname.lastname@example.org or call/text 617-243-2400.

 Admission Requirements Checklist:

 - Online application

 - Official college transcripts